Mikhail Sidorov (ice hockey)

-Mikhail Sidorov (born June 25, 1997) is a Russian professional ice hockey defenceman who currently plays for HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).
+Mikhail Sidorov (born June 25, 1997) is a Russian professional ice hockey defenceman who is currently under contract with HC Prešov in the Slovak Extraliga (Slovak).

 Playing career

 Sidorov made his debut in the KHL with Ak Bars Kazan in the 2015–16 season.

 After claiming the Gagarin Cup with Kazan in the 2017–18 season, Sidorov went down to Supreme Hockey League in the affiliated club Bars Kazan.
 Then he played with Lokomotiv Yaroslavl, Buran Voronezh and HC Kunlun Red Star.